Slave-Trading in the Old South

-Slave-Trading in the Old South by Frederic Bancroft, an independently wealthy freelance historian, is a classic history of domestic slave trade in the antebellum United States.
-Among other things, Bancroft discredited the assertions, then common in Ulrich B. Phillips-influenced histories of antebellum America, that slave traders were reviled outcasts and that slave trading was a rare exigency.
-Bancroft's book "provides still unrivalled profiles of great numbers of traders, many of whom he found to have the highest social standing."
+Slave-Trading in the Old South by Frederic Bancroft, an independently wealthy freelance historian, is a classic history of the domestic slave trade in the antebellum United States.
+Among other things, Bancroft discredited the assertions, then common in Ulrich B. Phillips-influenced histories, that slave traders were reviled outcasts and that slave trading was a rare exigency.
+Bancroft's book "provides still unrivaled profiles of great numbers of traders, many of whom he found to have the highest social standing."

 The comprehensiveness of his scholarly attack on the "benevolent paternalism" theory of slavery was such that, per the Journal of Negro History book review in April 1931, "It will be necessary [for slavery apologists] to work out another program to cover up the truth for another fifty years."
 Henry Steele Commager wrote that it was "a contribution not only to the history of slavery, but to the history of Southern society and psychology, of lasting importance."
 William Allen White wrote "a curious and terrible book is this...a scholarly piece of work, documented carefully and written with some sense of historical perspective."
 Broadus Mitchell wrote "He knocks all the props from under the sentimentalists...The book is as packed with human interest as any you will find, and is quite as surely packed with thorough scholarship."

 Bancroft was one of the first historians to use first-person testimony from former slaves, and he also corresponded with former slave traders or their families and collected their memories of the slave business in America.
 Some footnotes from Slave-Trading show that this research could not be conducted today:

 Apart from what the advts. show, the statements as to the locations etc. are based on the recollections of two residents of that time.
 The father of one of them in 1859-60 kept a store and bakery next door to the Brown pen, when it was in the middle of the block and on the north side of Market st.